Jezus-es-a-haverok/CaffShop/README.md

     make win

-only makes the Windows C++ shared library.
+makes the Windows C++ shared library and the C++ Python module for Windows.

     make runtest

-runs the sanity check (and makes all required stuff)
+runs the sanity check (and makes all required stuff).

     make clean

 cleans the project

+    initrelease

+initializes the release directory (only need to run once).

+    release

+copies the compiled software to the release directory and zip everithing.

     make doxygen